 HDMI is considered as the best and most favored method of connecting consumer audio and video devices.
 HDMI method is used across the world for many years.
 It looks like an ordinary cable.
-But it’s not right because it is one of the few universal interfaces that are specifically manufactured to carry everything from audio, video, and additional digital signals at the same time.
+But it’s not right because it is one of the few universal interfaces specifically manufactured to carry everything from audio, video, and additional digital signals simultaneously.
 You can also look for compare AV receivers at Chooserator.
-However, it comes in two forms that are HDMI ARC and HDMI eARC.
+However, it comes in two forms: HDMI ARC and HDMI eARC.

 What is ARC?

 HDMI has a built-in Audio Return Channel (ARC), and this e system can be used to output TV audio.
 However, it is essential to know that several limitations have forced the manufacturers to make receivers part of the video chain.
 An enhanced version that is called as eARC (enhanced ARC) promises to fix everything.
 We explain the differences.

 There was a time when TVs were capable of outputting audio with the help of analog phono ports.
 Circular red and white connectors for right and left stereo were used, respectively.
 However, modern TVs no longer offer analog audio outputs.

 With the introduction of the HDMI 1.4 standard in 2009, ARC arrived.
 As the name indicates, it can transfer audio over an HDMI cable from the TV’s HDMI ARC port.
 It can also transfer the sound to a soundbar or receiver.
 It’s practical when you want to output TV audio to an external device.
 However, it became even more relevant when streaming apps found their way into TVs.

 When would you use HDMI ARC?

 It is essential to picture a scene where you have a set-top box and games console are plugged into your TV via HDMI.

 On the other hand, your smart TV uses a built-in video app.

 You don’t want to use your TV’s speakers for audio, and you had rather hear everything played through a soundbar or home cinema instead of an amplifier.